noi-techpark/odh-docs/source/domains.rst

    this date.
 This page will be updated in due time as soon as more material will be made available.

-As seen in :ref:`Figure P-1 <domains>`, data originate from different domains (Mobility, Tourism, and so on); they are gathered from sensors and packed within :strong:`datasets`. `Sensors` can be for example GPS devices installed on buses that send their real-time geographic
+As seen in :numref:`domains`, data originate from different domains (Mobility, Tourism, and so on); they are gathered from sensors and packed within :strong:`datasets`. `Sensors` can be for example GPS devices installed on buses that send their real-time geographic